flarnie/Wordpress-to-Postgres/README.md

 Create the 'posts' table in your database using the 'create_tables.sql' file from this project:
 > cat 'create_tables.sql' | psql my_database

+##How To Use

+> node index.js yourusername.wordpress.2015-03-22.xml

+That will generate a file with the prefix 'insert-posts' and a date-in-ms number appended to the end to make it unique.
+Use that file to add your blog posts to the database, like so:

+> cat insertPosts-1426965702734.sql | psql my_database

+That's it!